-All new students are expected to participate in an orientation process that is intentionally planned and guided by administration, the College Success & Student Transitions Department, the Student Services Department, the faculty, and the Student Government Association.
-CCCC's "extended orientation" model consists of: (1) an on-campus orientation that will help students make an initial connection to the campus, administration, faculty, students and services, and policies; and (2) ACA "first-year experience" courses designed with a common core curriculum that help to introduce students to more intensive academic and college-related concepts to encourage persistence and college/career success.
+All new students are expected to participate in an orientation process that is intentionally planned and guided by the Office of Admissions and the divisions of Student Services and Student Learning.
+CCCC's orientation model consists of (1) in-person and virtual orientation sessions that will help students make an initial connection to the campus, faculty and staff, students, services, and policies; and (2) ACA "first-year experience" courses designed with a common core curriculum that help to introduce students to more intensive academic and college-related concepts to encourage persistence and college/career success.
 Students are expected to enroll in the required ACA course during one of their first two terms of enrollment.
 Students who do not enroll or successfully complete the required ACA course in their first term will be expected to take it in the next term.